JuliaPraxis/Naming/guides/PackagesAndModules.md

   write the acronym in uppercase then use titlecase
   - :ok:  CSSParser, HTMLBodyValidator
   - :x:  CSSparser, HTMLbodyValidator
-  - *note* the Praxis community prefers titlecase throughout: CssParser, HtmlBodyValidator
+  - *note* the Praxis community would prefer titlecase throughout: CssParser, HtmlBodyValidator
  ------